zancas/OTF-Magic-Folder-proposal/narrative.rst

 ³ Russell, J “Dropbox is blocked again in China, both apps and web-based service appear affected” (2014) http://thenextweb.com/asia/2014/06/19/dropbox-blocked-china-ending-four-month-period-access/

-It is impossible for users who rely on those products to switch to another infrastructure provider or to run their own server; instead they must rely on the remote, proprietary, centralized services.
+It is impossible for users who rely on those products to switch to another infrastructure provider or to run their own server.

-We propose to extend the Tahoe-LAFS secure storage system to into an easy-to-use file-synchronization system like Dropbox.
+We propose to extend the Tahoe-LAFS secure storage system to into an easy file-synchronization system like Dropbox.
 Tahoe-LAFS is a distributed storage technology in which all files are protected with end-to-end cryptography.
 It has won praise and support from academic computer scientists, Richard Stallman, the Electronic Frontier Foundation, the U.S. Defense Advanced Research Projects Agency, the U.S. National Security Agency, and the Open Internet Tools Project, among others.
 Tahoe-LAFS currently doesn’t offer the kind of intuitive, user-friendly workflow that Dropbox and Google Drive do.

+¹ Singel, R “Dropbox Lied to Users About Data Security, Complaint to FTC Alleges” Wired (2011) <http://www.wired.com/2011/05/dropbox-ftc/>

+² Parrish, K “Dropbox Accidently Turned Off Password for 4 Hrs” Tom's Guide (2011) <http://www.tomsguide.com/us/dropbox-Arash-Ferdowski-cloud-storage-code-update-login,news-11576.html>

 Normalization and Sustainability
 ================================

 Human rights defenders have an ethical imperative to “First, do no harm” in handling information about the vulnerable people with whom they work.
-At the same time, they don't have time to investigate and train up on bespoke tools.
-Human rights defenders, journalists, activists, and the people they work with will tend to use whatever tools make it easy to get their job done.
+At the same time, they can't afford to learn about and train up on bespoke tools.
+Human rights defenders, journalists, activists, and the people they work with will tend to use whatever tools are normal in their communities and make it easy to get their job done.

 Therefore to have a a large positive impact we need *normalization* and *sustainability*.
 We aim to make Magic Folders an easy, reliable tool for daily work so that it can be the normal way to collaborate.
-We also aim to bring to bear practices from startup culture, such as “Minimal Viable Product”, to reduce the risk that the result will fail to fit the needs of users, or that it will arrive too late to help.
+We also bring to bear practices from startup culture, such as “Minimal Viable Product”, to reduce the risk of Magic Folders failing to fit the needs of users, or arriving too late.
 (See the “Sustainability” section for more detail.)

 If we are successful, this technology will help empower people in repressive countries to communicate, collaborate, and organize, without incurring